allanchua101/react-pokedex/README.md

 - Install NodeJS in you machine.
 You can download it from  (https://nodejs.org/en/download/)
 - Clone this repository on a folder in your machine
 - Open a terminal and navigate to your repository's local folder
-- Install Gulp globally on your machine.
+- Install Gulp on your local folder.
   ```
   npm install gulp -D
   ```